SergioLKG/py-magick/README.md

 # PY-MAGICK 🪄✨

-**py-magik** is a Python module designed to facilitate file manipulation and usage in various formats.
+**pymagick** is a Python module designed to facilitate file manipulation and usage in various formats.
 The module provides functionalities for reading, writing, and manipulating files of different types, including CSV, JSON, XML, and more.
 This project aims to offer an intuitive and efficient interface for working with data stored in files, providing powerful tools for common data manipulation operations.